RESTFest/2015-apidays-conference-talk-api/conference-talk.md

       "name" : "Bob Brown",
       "email" : "bob@yahoo.com"
       }]
-  },

-  "past-presentations": [{
-    "presentation-date": "20150911",
-    "conference": "UberConf"
-  }]
   }
+}

 ~~~~~~~~~~

-This specification is intended primarily to describe a message format that only exists to transfer information between two independent systems.
-It is not intended as a persistence format or a content creation format.
+This specification is intended primarily to describe a message format to transfer information between two independent systems.
+Requirements of persistence formats or content creation formats are a secondary concern.
 JSON is ideal for this purpose.
 However, it should be fairly straightforward to apply the structure and semantics defined in this document to other formats.

 # Structure
-This media type is designed to hold information related to conference proposals, their presenters and the presentations of those sessions.
+This media type is designed to hold information related to conference presentations, their presenters and the information about presented sessions.
 However, it imposes minimal structural constraints on the document.
 This is done in order to support as many scenarios as possible.
 A document instance may be used to submit a new proposal to a conference.
 Or it may be used to return a list of presentations that were held at a conference.
 It can also be used to return a list of presenters who will be speaking at a conference.
 The overall structure is fairly flexible, but the semantics of the named structures within the document are well defined.

 A conference-talk document may be valid, but still incompatible with a particular resource that only accepts `conference-talk` documents structured in a certain way.